navkar/Predictions/README.md

   - Boundaries drawn during partition will be erased.
 * Elimination of caste system in India

-### References

-* 1984 - George Orwell (Dystopian)
-* Brave New World - Aldous Huxley (Dystopian)
-* The Fourth Turning - Neil Howe (Dystopian)
-* The Sovereign Individual
-* The Infantry Squad Leaders Handbook
-* End of Days - Sylvia Browne (Dystopian)
-* Atlas Shrugged - Ayn Rand

-### :question: Answer the following questions about yourself for more clarity in your life!
+#### :question: Answer the following questions about yourself for more clarity in your life!

 * What truly makes you happy ?
 * What do you truly value in life ?